ktoso/vagrant-cascading-hadoop-cluster/README.md

     $ vagrant box add base-hadoop http://files.vagrantup.com/lucid64.box
     $ vagrant up

 This will set up 4 machines - `master`, `hadoop1`, `hadoop2` and `hadoop3`.
-The
+Each
+of them will have one CPU and 1GB of RAM (If this is too much for your machine, please adjust the `Vagrantfile`.

-machines will be deployed using [pupptet](http://puppetlabs.com/).
+The machines will be provisioned using [puppet](http://puppetlabs.com/).
 All of them will have hadoop (apache-hadoop-1.1.2) installed, ssh will be configured and local name resolution also works.

-Hadoop is installed in `/opt/hadoop-1.1.2` and all tools are in the `PATH`.
+Hadoop is installed in `/opt/hadoop-1.1.2` and all tools from the hadoop distribution are in the `PATH`.

 The `master` machine acts as the namenode and jobtracker, the 3 others are data nodes and task trackers.